 BEST BEACHES IN HOI AN

 A quick Google search of Hoi An’s top beaches and these two beach destinations will surely pop on top: Cua Dai Beach and An Bang Beach.
 Hit either or both and complement your old town experience with a day of rest and relaxation with the sun, sea, and sand of Hoi An.
 Take a look at our list of best beaches in Vietnam.

 This 3km stretch of gorgeous seaside escape is a favourite afternoon hangout spot for many of Hoi An’s locals and visitors.
 Restaurants and hotels dot the coast, providing options for food, drinks, and wellness.
 You’ll also find woven bamboo baskets and traditional fishing boats bobbing in the crystal waters or resting on the beach’s white sand.
 At night, Cua Dai Beach comes alive as more people pour in to dine in one of the many great seafood restaurants in the area.

 - Entrance fee: Free -If you want to use a lounger for free, buy food or drinks from nearby hotels and restaurants.

 - Location: Cam An Ward | Hoi An – Quang Nam, Hoi An, Vietnam

-- How to get there: From Hoi An, Cua Dai is located east, about 10 minutes away - more or less, depending if you’re going there in a taxi, on motorbike, or bike.
+- How to get there: From Hoi An, Cua Dai is located east, about 10 minutes away – more or less, depending on if you’re going there in a taxi, on a motorbike, or bike.
 You’ll find road signs enough to lead the way.
-If you rented a motorbike or bike for the trip, prepare to pay for a parking fee.
+If you rented a motorbike or bike for the trip, prepare to pay a parking fee.